Build a Java project

 The list of available JVMs for different dists are at

-Switching JDKs (Java 8 and below) Within One Job #
+Switch JDKs (Java 8 and lower) within one Job #

 script: